Games for your Offsite

 Purpose: Delicious food is that one thing that works wonders in bonding everyone and eases the employee’s tension about meetings and conferences.
 So, this game works as the best team bonding activity as a group of people come together and use their creative ideas to craft a delicious dish and serve it to their coworkers.

-Sneak a peak is like adding a test of memory to a game of pictionary.
+Sneak a peek is like adding a test of memory to a game of Pictionary.
 In this game, people break off into groups of at least four and take turns recreating objects from memory.

 Using LEGOs, clay, building blocks, or a similar set of construction items, one game leader will craft an object or structure for every group to recreate.
 A member of each group then has 10 seconds to “sneak a peek” at the structure (which is concealed from view), return to their groups, and describe what they saw to their group members so they can recreate it.

 Each group has their own LEGOs, clay, or building blocks.
 If after a minute of recreating the structure, it isn’t complete, another member of each group sneaks a 10-second peek at the game leader’s object and comes back to further construct it.
 This rotation continues until a group is confident they have recreated the item.
 The winner of the game will be the first group to recreate it.

 Purpose: Not only does this game help employees practice project management, but it shows you how to accomplish tasks using input from a variety of sources.
 It’s also just a fun way to see how good your workers are at retaining information.